May 25, 2020

 Bonus Info: Mount Baker-Snoqualmie National Forest

-Mount Baker-Snoqualmie National Forest covers more land in Washington than any of the 3 National Parks and includes some extremely popular locations like Artist Point (Mount Baker Ranger District) and Gold Creek Pond (Snoqualmie Ranger District).
-Non-commercial events (events where guests/participants are not charged a fee and the primary purpose of the event is not for sale of goods or services) under 75 do NOT technically require a permit (see below).
-However, we NEVER recommend weddings this big!
-We usually suggest a MAX of 25 people.
+Mount Baker-Snoqualmie National Forest covers more land in Washington than any of the 3 National Parks and includes some extremely popular locations, like Artist Point.
+Non-commercial events (events where guests/participants are not charged a fee and the primary purpose of the event is not for sale of goods or services) under 75 do not require a permit.
+However, we NEVER recommend weddings over 25 in these areas and the Forest Service asks that you limit your guest count to 12 or less when traveling out of the front-country with your group!
+The Forest Service has seen an increase in elopements and while a permit is not required, they have a list of “dos” & “don’ts”:

-• Do not throw rice, seeds or confetti
+• Don’t throw rice, seeds or confetti

-• Stay off of sensitive vegetation
+• DO stay off of sensitive vegetation

 As elopements become more and more popular and parks/public lands around the country become more and more strict.
 Let’s take care of these spaces and play by the rules!
 Never guess on whether or not you need to get a permit!
 Always call the local ranger station for more information, they will be happy to assist you!!